TwoChill/Message_Converter/README.md

  to make a message or words more or less unreable for those who don't know what they are looking at.

- Install the module pyperclip to copy you message your clipboard.
+ Install the module pyperclip to copy your message your clipboard.

   $ pip install pyperclip $